 Note: This is a very rural area (also few cars!) so cell phone service is spotty or non-existent in places.
 Be prepared to take care of yourself and perhaps your fellow riders.
 Especially if said fellow riders carry cash.

 There are several feed stations (aka country stores and gasoline stations) that are along the route.
 The 205 will also visit Groveton which has stores.
 Cash is King – carry some.
-FREE BEER at registration and at the finish, is provided courtesy of Ben E. Keith Distributors.
+FREE BEER at registration and at the finish, is provided courtesy of Michelob Ultra.
 Booyah!